leafOfTree/WindowTabs/README.md

 - Run `WindowTabs.exe`.
 It will run in the background.

-- Configure which window group and tab are enabled, along with other settings.
+- Configure for which window group and tab are enabled, along with other settings.
     - Right click on the notification icon at the bottom right corner.
     - Right click on the tab title.

 ## Compilation

-Tested on Win10, Visual Studio 2019 or 2022.
+Tested on Win10 with Visual Studio 2019 or 2022.

 - Clone